feliciaotieno/Python-Assignment-Project---UCD/README.md

 ## Deployment Notes

 - Deployable on [Render.com](https://render.com/) with Python environment and Gunicorn.
-- Ensure all dependencies are listed in `requirements.txt` and set `web: gunicorn app:app` in your `Procfile` if needed.
+- All dependencies are listed in `requirements.txt` and set `web: gunicorn app:app` in `Procfile` needed.
 - Data files (`reflections.json`, `game_stats.json`) are stored locally for the demo.

 ---